 In honor of Valentine’s Day, today’s post answers a question that I always get asked: how we met.
 When I tell the story, it’s always met with shock.
 Yes, it’s a bit unusual but it worked.
 There’s no questioning that.
 Instead of listening to me though, there’s a twist.
 With all the females in the nation talking about this holiday right now (while males grumble), why not hear something romantic from a man?
-After all, those opporutnities can be few and far between.
-So, here are Matt’s unedited words about how our story began…
+After all, those opportunities can be few and far between.
+So, here are Matt’s unedited words about how we met or how our story began…

 I had been counting down the days to December 1 for months.
 Escaping the Chicago winter for my first trip to Las Vegas.
 I knew it would be a memorable weekend, one I would remember forever.
 But it wouldn’t turn out to be the kind of memorable that people normally associate with a dude’s weekend in Vegas.
 It would be better.

 I got off the plane like every other bro who has ever landed at McCarran airport for a weekend trip, full of (false) optimism.
 The cabbie and I were chatting up the entire way to the hotel.
 After I told him it was my first time in the City of Sin, I asked him if there was one place I needed to check out.

 “There’s this new nightclub in the Cosmopolitan named Marquee.
 I’ve never been inside, but every night I pick up gorgeous girls who got turned away at the entrance.
 If these girls are any indication, I can only imagine what the chicks that actually make it inside are like.”

 Never doubt the wisdom of a Las Vegas cab driver.
 These guys have seen some shit.